 - Christianity Is Catholic: Any specifically Christian character seems to be.

 - Contrasting Sequel Main Character: Harry was raised by a small family that he doesn't like, is happy to be a wizard and sees Hogwarts as his true home.
-Yehudah is basically the opposite of all that.
+Yehudah is basically the opposite of all that, coming from a large, insular, and religious family that he genuinely loves.
 Their Sortings are particularly noteworthy: the Hat says that Harry has a "thirst to prove himself" and almost puts him in Slytherin, but quickly rules out Slytherin for Yehudah, noting that he prefers a quiet life to any sort of ambition.
 (Yehudah's immediate thought: "Of course, who wouldn't?")

 - Dead Guy Junior: As youd expect from an Ashkenazi Jewish family, its mentioned that all of the Goldstein siblings are named after deceased family members.